Smeet2002/gcal-light/README.md

 #### Google Calendar Command Line Event Reader

-gcal-light is a Python application that allows you to read your Google Calendar events.
+gcal-light is a Python script, running inside the container and reading the Google Calendar events.
 The idea is based on the gcalcli(https://github.com/insanum/gcalcli/tree/master), but simplified to only read events in the 12 months window and save them into